todds-encoder/todds/ANALYSIS.md

 All encoders are set to use the BC7 format and to create mipmaps.

 * todds: Compiled following these steps: https://github.com/joseasoler/todds/wiki/Static-builds-on-Windows.
 Uses Lanczos interpolation to calculate mipmaps.
-* [NVIDIA Texture Tools](https://developer.nvidia.com/nvidia-texture-tools-exporter): Uses Kaiser to create mipmaps.
-Currently it does not use nvbatchcompress, as it generates incorrect images when the datasets contains a large number of images.
 * [Texconv](https://github.com/Microsoft/DirectXTex/wiki/Texconv): Uses WIC to create mipmaps.

 ### Tools